This article originally appeared in Shelterforce in June 2023.

 Future-proof Projects by Being a Step Ahead in Accessibility

 Cities and funders are paying increasing attention to the people whom affordable housing serves, and developers that offer a positive vision anticipating possible changing standards of what constitutes accessibility will reap the benefits of that focus.
 While planning for the Ayer Station, a multifamily development in San Jose, California, scheduled to open in 2024, The Kelsey educated all our partners on the benefits of prioritizing disability-forward design.
 As a result, Google, whose funding helped The Kelsey Ayer Station move forward during the early days of the pandemic, started prioritizing disability access in other projects it supports.
-And the city of San Jose incorporated The Kelsey’s model into its housing pipeline by adding the design standards to its scoring criteria for new funding requests by affordable housing developers.
+And the city of San Jose added elements from the Inclusive Design Standards to its scoring criteria for new funding requests by affordable housing developers.

 With more public funding partners incentivizing disability-forward design, developers will also benefit from integrating accessibility at the earliest stages of the development process.
 Multifamily housing takes a long time to build—as developers well know—and designs based on the last round of standards updates may not meet tomorrow’s code or funding requirements.